Kirk B. Burkley, Managing Partner

 - Named by his peers as one of The Best Lawyers in America in the field of Bankruptcy each year since 2011.

-Kirk B. Burkley is a Managing Partner with Bernstein-Burkley, P.C., and supervises the firm’s Bankruptcy and Restructuring practice group.
+Kirk B. Burkley is Managing Partner at Bernstein-Burkley, P.C.
 The Bankruptcy and Restructuring group handles national cases and acts as an efficient, one-stop shop for our clients’ bankruptcy and restructuring needs.
 Kirk is experienced in representing secured and unsecured creditors in bankruptcy, financial restructuring and workout situations, including the representation of numerous unsecured creditors’ committees, equipment lessors, financial institutions and commercial landlords.

 Kirk also advises clients on complex business transactions, drawing upon his experience in various areas of law to create innovative solutions for companies in mergers & acquisitions, real estate, and other corporate matters.
 He has represented owners, contractors and subcontractors in construction disputes, and regularly advises developers and lenders on large real estate transactions.
 Additionally, Kirk has developed unique experience in many facets of shareholder and board of directors litigation in different industries.

 Kirk is certified in Business Bankruptcy and Creditors’ Rights Law from the American Board of Certification.
 He frequently appears before the United States District Courts for the Western, Middle and Eastern District of Pennsylvania, as well as the Pennsylvania state courts.
 He is also admitted to practice in the United States District Court for the Northern and Southern Districts of West Virginia.